intellisys/Runaterra-Docs/index.md

-# Welcome to the Runaterra's wiki page.
+# Welcome to the Runaterra's documentation.

 Runaterra (formerly called Intranet) is one of many internal projects at [Intellisys D. Corp.](http://www.intellisysdcorp.com/) and provides services to the following company's departments: